NATO marks its 75th birthday as Russia's war in Ukraine gnaws at its unity

 NATO allies cannot agree on whether to arm Ukraine either.
 As an organization, the alliance only provides non-lethal support like transport vehicles, fuel, combat rations, medical supplies and demining equipment.
 However, many members provide arms and ammunition bilaterally or in groups.

 Article 5 was given perhaps its toughest test during Donald Trump’s term as president of the United States – by far NATO’s most powerful member country.
-Trump suggested the U.S. might not come to the defense of any NATO ally who declined to boost their own defense spending to at least 2% of gross domestic product, as they had agreed to do in 2014.
+Trump suggested the U.S. might not defend any NATO ally that failed to boost their own defense spending to at least 2% of gross domestic product, as all had agreed to do in 2014.

 Trump has repeated the threat during election campaigning this year.
 NATO predicts that 18 of its 32 members will reach that target this year, up from only 3 a decade ago.